• Skip to primary navigation

 Ilija Ascic / shutterstock.com

-A major cultural landmark of Zagreb that also happens to be particularly striking is the Croatian National Theatre which was built in 1895.
-Surrounded by other institutions of the creative arts in the city center, it’s hard to miss thanks to its grand architecture and mustard-colored exterior.
+A major cultural landmark of Zagreb that also happens to be particularly striking is the Croatian National Theater, built in 1895.
+Surrounded by other creative arts venues, it’s hard to miss thanks to its grand architecture and mustard-colored exterior.
 Theater, opera, and ballet are all performed here.

 Croatian national theater in Zagreb, Croatia